Spooky Story: The Legend of Security Deposit Hollow

 Trick or Treat

-On Halloween night, after the last trick or treater had disappeared down the road and the jack o’lanterns had been blown out, Endicott turned the lock in the door and prepared to sit down and read a book.
+On Halloween night, after the last costumed child had disappeared down the road and the jack o’lantern candles had been blown out, Endicott locked the door and went to sit down with a book.

 Just as he was about to enter the den, the door blew open, dead leaves scuttling across the floor.
 The jack o’lanterns burned brightly again.
 The street lamps went out.
-Then the house lights went out.
+Then the house lights.
 Fire burst out from the pumpkins on the porch.
 The radio began playing static.

 “No!”
 Endicott screamed when he saw the arm of the suit reaching out through the darkness.
 “No!”